Looking into DNA and RNA

 JalviewJS may take a few seconds to open and load the sequences.

 Feel free to play!
-For example, rotate the 3D structure by placing the mouse cursor on the structure then move the mouse.
+For example, rotate the 3D structure by placing the mouse cursor on the structure, then move the mouse.
 Or place the mouse cursor on the sequence and move the mouse across the different bases.
-Look at the status bar in the lower left-hand side of the alignment window as this contains extra information.
+Look at the status bar in the lower left-hand side of the alignment window as it contains extra information about the DNA.

 Viewing RNA in Jalview

-RNA (ribonucleic acid) is a single strand molecule that is much shorter than DNA, its fourth base is uracil [U] not thymine [T].
+RNA (ribonucleic acid) is a single strand molecule that is much shorter than DNA.
+RNA’s fourth base is uracil [U] not thymine [T].
 RNA is responsible for taking the genetic code stored in DNA and using it to make proteins.